About our Private and Group Lessons at GISC

 Private Lesson or Group Lesson

-Older children are generally better suited for private lessons whereas young children usually benefit more from group lessons, unless they are very talented of course.
+Older children are generally better suited for private lessons whereas young children usually benefit more from group lessons, unless they are very talented.

-This is because in a group setting they can take breaks,have healthy competition that hopefully motivates them to practice more, and they learn how to behave and play in a group.
+The advantage of group lessons is that they get little breaks while listening to the other students, have healthy competition that hopefully motivates them to practice more, and they learn how to behave and play in a group.

 About Private Lessons